 4. Pineapple Ginger Champagne Cocktail

-Pineapple, lime, and ginger are also key ingredients in this fizzy recipe from Hello Glow, only in this instance, they're mixed with champagne and coconut water to create a drink that's festive and refreshing.
+Pineapple, lime, and ginger are also key ingredients in this fizzy recipe from Hello Glow, only here, they're mixed with champagne and coconut water to create a drink that's festive and refreshing.
 Ana Stanciu recommends using a cocktail shaker to combine the lime and pineapple juices, ginger, and honey, and then filtering it all to remove the pulp.
 "Strain the liquid into serving glasses and top with champagne," she says.

 If you can't find fresh pineapple, use pasteurized juice, but note the taste will be stronger and a bit unbalanced.
 You can solve the situation by adding a little extra lime juice.